-We remain vigilant as we expect there will more challenges in the future.
-With this in mind, flexibility to work from home has been maintained throughout the year for the Authority, Annuitas Management and our schemes' administrator, Datacom, to enable us to respond to all our members' requests on an uninterrupted basis.
-In addition, the Authority's website - www.gsfa.govt.nz is continually updated with comprehensive information on both the Authority and the Fund.
+We remain vigilant as we expect there will be ongoing challenges going forward.
+With this in mind, flexibility to work from home has been maintained throughout the year for the Authority, Annuitas Management and our schemes administrator, Datacom, to enable us to respond to all our members' requests on an uninterrupted basis.
+In addition, the Authority's website - www.gsfa.govt.nz - is continually updated with comprehensive information on both the Authority and the Fund.